 Instead, the men fixed their bayonets and charged down the hill.
 The shocked rebels broke and ran.

 Chamberlain suffered grievous wounds during the Second Battle of Petersburg.
 He then received a promotion to brigadier general on what was thought to be his deathbed.
 He lived to the age of 85 and received the Medal of Honor for his gallantry at Gettysburg.

-Joshua Chamberlain’s grave is marked by a simple headstone in historic Pine Grove Cemetery near Bowdoin College, where he returned after the war.
+A simple headstone marks Joshua Chamberlain’s grave in historic Pine Grove Cemetery near Bowdoin College, where he returned after the war.